yu-org/yu/README.md

 `CheckTxn` defines the rules for checking transactions(Writings) before inserting txpool.
 `VerifyBlock` defines the rules for verifying blocks.
 `InitChain` defines business when the blockchain starts up.
 You should use it to define `Genesis Block`.
 `StartBlock` defines business when a new block starts.
-In this func, you can set some attributes( including pack txns from txpool, mining ) in the block, then you should tell the framework whether broadcast the block to other nodes or not.
+In this func, you can set some attributes (including pack txns from txpool, mining) in the block.
 `EndBlock` defines business when all nodes accept the new block, usually we execute the txns of new block and append  block into the chain.
 `FinalizeBlock` defines business when the block is finalized in the chain by all nodes.